bet4a/d3wiki/Upgrading-to-3.0.md

 <meta charset="utf-8">
 ```

 If you’d prefer to host your own copy of D3, I recommend downloading the [zipball](https://github.com/mbostock/d3/archive/3.0.zip) and pulling out the contained d3.js and d3.min.js.
-Don’t copy-and-paste the JavaScript contents from your browser, as you’re likely to corrupt the UTF-8 characters and give yourself a headache.
+Don’t copy-and-paste the JavaScript contents from your browser; that would likely corrupt the UTF-8 characters.

 ## Requests